JazerUCSB/TransSender/README.md

 ## OSC routing

-Keep these in the same folder.
-Use TransSender.maxpat to receive OSC data.
 Send everything to 255.255.255.255 on port 6789.
-Prepend data with /name/label
+Prepend data with /name/label.
+Keep these files in the same folder.
+Use TransSender.maxpat to route OSC data to local ports.